ravi9/ov-sm-wiki/Ubuntu.md

 sudo apt-get install intel-opencl-icd
 ```

+Also, please follow the instructions discussed here to ensure you enabled the right permissions. (https://github.com/openvinotoolkit/openvino_notebooks/discussions/540).

 See the [documentation](https://github.com/intel/compute-runtime) for other installation methods and instructions for other versions.

 ## 2. Install the Notebooks